-Cryptocurrencies are a relatively new and exciting investment opportunity but are also highly volatile.
-Prices can swing rapidly, and it is easy to get caught up in the excitement of trading.
+Cryptocurrencies are a relatively new and exciting investment opportunity and are highly volatile.
+Prices can swing rapidly, and getting caught up in the excitement of trading is easy.
 However, the hype may arise without understanding the risks involved.

 How to Identify a Crypto Bull Trap